keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 ## Prereqisites

+- Familiarity with Golang.
 If you are not familiar with Go, atleast go through this resource: https://tour.golang.org/welcome/1

 ## Agenda